 This ring is made of 18K rose gold plated and features genuine aquamarines.
 What a very unique engagement ring!
 Each stone is wrapped by a bezel setting to keep it in place.

-Do raw stones cost less than polished stones?
+Do raw crystal wedding rings cost less than polished stones?

-Raw or rough-cut stones are typically less expensive than their polished and cut counterparts, despite the fact that they require more labor to set.
-A raw diamond may cost you roughly $500, while a typically cut diamond may cost you around $1,000.
-As a result, raw and rough-cut diamonds may be the best option if you’re looking for a diamond ring but have a limited budget.
+Raw crystal wedding rings or rough-cut stones are typically less expensive than their polished and cut counterparts, despite the fact that they require more labor to set.
+A raw crystal may cost you roughly $50, while a typically cut crystal may cost you around $100.
+As a result, raw and rough-cut crystal may be the best option if you’re looking for a crystal wedding rings but have a limited budget.

 Can you count on a raw or unpolished diamond to last?